MarkPhamm/dbt-Fundamental/README.md

 * **Deployment:**
   - Set up different environments (e.g., development, production) for managing dbt projects.
   - Jobs can be scheduled to run daily, executing a set of commands at specified intervals to keep data up-to-date.

+# Data Modeling and Models in dbt
+* **Data modeling:**: involves transforming raw data into a structured format.
+Data Engineers (DE) are responsible for managing the raw data, while dbt focuses on the transformation process.
+* **dbt models:** In dbt, models are essentially SQL statements that represent modular pieces of logic, gradually converting raw data into the final transformed datasets.
+Each model corresponds one-to-one with a table or view in the Data Warehouse (DWH).
+There is no need to understand the Data Definition Language (DDL) or Data Manipulation Language (DML); instead, you only need to work with the SQL and YAML files associated with the model.
+This allows you to concentrate on the business logic within the SQL, while dbt handles the materialization of the models.

+# Modularity